-According to the most recent US Census data, more than one third of households in Atlanta and across the state of Georgia are renters.
+According to the most recent US Census data, more than one-third of households in Atlanta and across the state of Georgia are renters.
 Probably at least that percentage of the calls that we get at our firm are from landlords or tenants who are involved in some type of dispute over their rental property.
 The first question to them is almost always the same – what does the lease say?
+The second is, can a real estate disputes attorney help?

 When renting a residence in Georgia having a good, thorough lease is absolutely critical whether you are the landlord (owner) or the tenant (renter).
 Georgia law provides a few general principles that govern the relationship between landlords and tenants, but the overwhelming majority of the rights and obligations of the landlord and tenant will be determined based on what the parties put into the lease.